There are 29 County Councils in Ireland with a total of 753 members.

 You can view a list of all local authorities.

+The changes come into effect on the 1 June 2014.
 Further information on local government reform is available on the Department of the Environment, Community and Local Government website.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.